clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/The Basics.md

 * Provides information about the actions performed by Burp Suite, such as starting the proxy, as well as details about connections made through Burp.
 ### Issue Activity Section
 * Specific to Burp Suite Professional.
-* Displays the vulnerabilities identified by the automated scanner, ranked by severity and filterable based on the certainty of the vulnerability.
+* Displays vulnerabilities identified by the automated scanner, ranked by severity and filterable based on the certainty of the vulnerability.
 ### Advisory Section
 * Provides more detailed information about the identified vulnerabilities, including references and suggested remediations.
 * This information can be exported into a report.
 * In Burp Suite Community, this section may not show any vulnerabilities.
 ## Navigation
-* Default navigation is primarily done through the top menu bars, which allow you to switch between modules and access various sub-tabs within each module.
+* Primarily done through the top menu bars, which allow switching between modules and access various sub-tabs within each module.
-* The sub-tabs appear in a second menu bar directly below the main menu bar.
+* Sub-tabs appear in a second menu bar directly below the main menu bar.
 ### Module Selection
 * Top row of the menu bar displays the available modules in Burp Suite.
 * Each module can be clicked on to switch between them.
 ### Sub-Tabs
 * If a selected module has multiple sub-tabs, they can be accessed through the second menu bar that appears directly below the main menu bar.
-* These sub-tabs often contain module-specific settings and options.
+* Sub-tabs often contain module-specific settings and options.
 ### Detaching Tabs
 * To view multiple tabs separately, detach them into separate windows.
   * To do this, go to the Window option in the application menu above the Module Selection bar.
     * From there, choose the "Detach" option, and the selected tab will open in a separate window.
-* The detached tabs can be reattached using the same method.
+* Detached tabs can be reattached using the same method.
-* Keyboard shortcuts are provided for quick navigation to key tabs.
+* Keyboard shortcuts are provided for quick navigation to key tabs:
-  * By default, the following shortcuts are available:

 | Shortcut | Tab
 | --- | ---